Ping Shuai Gong, Body Self-Healing Exercise

-When exercising Ping Shuai Gong, we need to pay attention on the body's balance with a smiling face.
+When exercising Ping Shuai Gong, we need to pay attention to the body's balance with a smiling face.
 The upper body should maintain straight.
 After swinging arms 4 times, then bend the knees and then spring up the knees.
-If you don't have healthy knees, then just bend little bit or sit on a bench or a chair.
-We need to swing arms softly and slowly to train our patience of the mind.
-After exercising, close eyes, take a deep breathe and adjust it.
+If you don't have healthy knees, then just bend a little bit or sit on a bench or a chair.
+We need to swing our arms softly and slowly to relax our body and mind.
+After exercising, close your eyes, take a deep breath, and adjust it.
 Ping Shuai Gong is very simple in actions.
 But to train our mind to focus is a challenge.

 Other Ping Shuai Gong Video